 People can avail of the facility at more than 70 healthcare facilities, including the 46 private clinics mentioned above.
 The flu vaccine will also be given to patients who receive home health care.
 Launching vaccination campaign earlier this week, Dr Abdullatif al-Khal, head of the Infectious Diseases Division at HMC, had explained that Qatar has a stock of about 500,000 doses this year against 200,000 last year.

-Yesterday, the official stressed that the flu vaccine was safe through a series of tweets aimed at dispelling doubts.
+The official stressed that the flu vaccine was safe through a series of tweets aimed at dispelling doubts.